MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-cognitive-services-with-synapseml.md

 ## Perform sentiment analysis on text

 The [Text Analytics](https://azure.microsoft.com/services/cognitive-services/text-analytics/) service provides several algorithms for extracting intelligent insights from text.
-For example, we can use the service to find the sentiment of some input text.
+For example, you can use the service to find the sentiment of some input text.
 The service will return a score between 0.0 and 1.0, where low scores indicate negative sentiment and high scores indicate positive sentiment.

 The following code sample returns the sentiment for three simple sentences.